Morocco national football team: 2000–2021: Difficult years

+2021–2026: Comeback

 After easily topping their 2021 Africa Cup of Nations qualification group which consisted of Mauritania, Burundi, and Central African Republic, Morocco entered the tournament in Cameroon.
 Morocco were drawn into group E alongside Gabon, Ghana and Comoros, and won their first game against Ghana scored by Sofiane Boufal in the final minutes of the game.
 In their second game against Comoros, they claimed a 2–0 victory.
 Their final match against Gabon ended in a draw, making Morocco reach the round of 16 after ending up first in the group.
 They defeated Malawi 2–1 in the round of 16, before being eliminated in the quarter-finals after a 2–1 loss against Egypt.

 After qualifying for the 2022 FIFA World Cup by winning the third round of CAF qualifiers, the team was drawn in Group F along with Croatia, Belgium, and Canada.
 After holding previous runners-up Croatia to a 0–0 draw and defeating Belgium 2–0, a 2–1 win over Canada meant they finished top of the group and advanced to the round of 16 for the first time since 1986.
 In the round of 16, they met Spain, drawing 0–0.
 In the subsequent penalty shootout, goalkeeper Yassine Bounou saved two penalties, and Achraf Hakimi scored the decisive penalty with a panenka penalty for Morocco to advance to the quarter-finals for the first time.
 They advanced further to the semi-finals winning against favourite Portugal, 1–0, with a powerful header by Youssef En-Nesyri.
 Morocco therefore became the first African and Arab team to qualify for the semi-finals.
 However, they lost to France in the semi-final, 2–0 on 14 December at the Al Bayt Stadium in Al Khor, putting an end to Morocco's World Cup run.
 They played Croatia in the third place play-off on 17 December at the Khalifa International Stadium in Al-Rayyan, a rematch of the earlier group stage meeting.
 They lost 2–1 to the latter, and ended their World Cup campaign at fourth place.
 The team would go on to donate their entire World Cup earnings from the tournament to charities within Morocco that help with poverty that affects children and families in the country.